leonardodalinky/pywmapi/README.md

 ## Donating

-Any sort of donation in game would be appretiated.
+Any sort of donation in game would be appreciated.

 Contact me in game:
 ```